FengCheng945/MyTinyRenderer/README.md

               image.set(P.x, P.y, tex_color * intensity);
             }

+But the validity of this approach is questionable, as I haven't seen anything like it in tutorials.
+For more implementation details please read my source code.

 ## Commit 5 : Code Refactoring and Gouraud Shading
 In this submission I added a triangle vertex type to store various information about vertices.
 And abstracts the MVP transform, which was previously placed in rasterizer, into a separate vertex shader.
 Moreover, I updated the Gouraud Shading method: <br>
 <table>